 Four worthy finalists each had time to pitch to the donor group on why they deserved the $100,000 grant.

-We’re thrilled to announce Ngalla Maya – Aboriginal Employment Access were the major grant recipient of $100,000!
+We’re thrilled to announce Ngalla Maya – Aboriginal Employment Access was the major grant recipient of $100,000!

 An additional donation was made by the Smith and Jones Fund (held by the Fremantle Foundation) to the Fremantle PCYC.

 Ngalla Maya is a not-for-profit organisation taking a holistic approach to closing the gap between Indigenous and non-Indigenous Australians.
 First Nations people makeup 3% of the Australian population but represent 43% of the prison population in Western Australia.

 Ngalla Maya addresses core social problems that lead to disparity and works to inspire and commit former inmates to training and education opportunities that lead to employment.
 They support each candidate in their journey into training, employment, ongoing mentoring and support; all of this occurs while also supporting the family unit.
 Ngalla Maya also works with First Nations Homelessness Project supporting First Nations families who are at risk of eviction from their homes.

 2016 Impact100 Fremantle Finalists

 In 2016 we asked, how do we create a culture of connection?
 We invited submissions for creative projects that enrich our community and public spaces with joy and inspiration.
 We encouraged initiatives that have a strong collaboration to achieve this outcome.
 While creativity was a key theme this year, we were open to submissions from any area of social impact.
 Here was our final four: